 There are lots of accounts and services out there, so it’s worth investigating and comparing them to what you currently have.
 Many people stick with the same provider even with sky-high fees and minimal interest on savings because of the hassle to change, but switching providers is becoming more expedient and stress-free in recent times.
-Perhaps an all-in-one Finch checking and investing account would be something to try, offering the convenience and accessibility of a checking account, with the ability to earn daily investment returns on your deposits!
-Win-win.

 7. Opt For Credit Cards with Rewards

 Credit cards can be useful or dangerous, but ff you have great financial discipline then they can be a great way to have your money work for you since you can get money back by spending.

 If you can wisely manage your credit card usage, opt for cards that offer cash-back rewards for all your transactions.
 The percentages are minimal – typically starting at 0.5 percent – but these small changes over time can add up.

 The best advice is usually to pay back what you owe as soon as you can, paying off the balance in full if possible.
 For those in debt and with a very tight budget, this isn’t always doable.
 If debt, loans and credit cards are necessary, then always do your research first.
 Credit cards can vary considerably in terms of interest rates, fees, 0% balance transfer deals and rewards, so always read the small print and shop around for a deal that would best suit you.